Live Betting Guide

-A lot of people are disappointed when finally learning sports betting is an efficient market, feeling if they could just fade the public life would be so much easier.
-Of course, yes it would be easier, but at the same time there are many ways to beat sports betting.
-The website oddstracker.com touches on derivatives right on their home page.
-For Americans consider researching Wong Teasers.
-If you live outside the US consider the information in our article on Bet365 Football odds.
-The truth is, there are dozens of ways to still profit from sports betting and live betting can be one of those ways.
+A lot of people are disappointed when finally learning that sports gambling is an efficient market, feeling if they could just fade the public life would be so much easier.
+Of course, yes it would be easier, but at the same time there are many ways to beat sports gambling.

-In pre-match betting the closing line, meaning the line just prior to the game starting, represents the opinion of hundreds of the sharpest bettors in the world.
-In live betting odds do quickly settle in, but initially, the shifts and changes as the match progresses represent the opinion of a much smaller pool of sharp bettors and odds makers.
-Also the public (fans / novice bettors) who don’t nearly put a dent in pre-match odds have a large impact on live betting odds.
+In pre-match wagering, the closing line – meaning the line just prior to the game starting – represents the opinion of hundreds of the sharpest bettors in the world.
+On the other hand, even though live odds quickly settle in, initially the shifts and changes as the match progresses represent the opinion of a much smaller pool of sharp bettors and oddsmakers.

 Another common strategy used is to lay the draw at Betfair, this means you’re wagering that there will be no draw.
 As soon as there is a goal scored you can then back the draw at far better odds, locking in a guaranteed profit.
 Most games have at least one goal, the time this strategy doesn’t work well are the times there is a nil-nil draw or the times there is an answered goal within minutes of the first.
 Other than that this strategy works well.